-One possible initiative by the state is to build, or assist private players in building, platforms for local needs which can find global use.
+One possible initiative by the state is to build, or assist private players in building platforms for local needs which can find global use.
 With such platforms within its jurisdiction, the state can regulate them to ensure adherence to socially acceptable norms of pay and work conditions.
 Local language platforms could be encouraged to ensure that digital gig work opportunities are available to a larger section of the population.
 To undertake such initiatives, the state must minimally promote what the East Asian NICs did so effectively to overcome the debilitating aspects of 20th century manufacturing – investment in education (to ensure employability) and physical infrastructure, financial incentives, and opportunities for ‘learning by doing’.
 Since current technology and global conditions differ from what they were 50 years ago, the specifics of state interventions will vary.
 But history suggests the state can play a useful role in harnessing the potential of digital gig work for social transformation.
-These trajectories and trends are explored at length by the author in a paper being written for the Development Informatics working series, Global Development Institute, University of Manchester.
+These trajectories and trends are explored at length by the author in a paper being written for the DIODE working paper series.

 Amsden, A. and Chu, W-w.
 2003.
 Beyond Late Industrialization: Taiwan’s Upgrading Policies.
 Cambridge, MA: MIT Press